Max Sandlin

-Max Allen Sandlin Jr. (born September 29, 1952) is a former Democratic Congressman who served eight years (1997–2005) in the U.S. House of Representatives representing Texas District 1.
+Max Allen Sandlin Jr. (born September 29, 1952) is an American politician who served eight years in the U.S. House of Representatives representing Texas's 1st congressional district from 1997 to 2005.

 Early life and career

 The son of the former Margie Beth Barnett and her husband Maxwell Allen Sandlin, Max Sandlin is a graduate of Baylor University, where he was a member of Phi Delta Theta and named Outstanding Young Alumni, and Baylor University School of Law, where he was a member of the National Championship Mock Trial Team.
 He was the Distinguished Speaker for the John William Minton and Florence Dean Minton Endowed Law School Lecture Series at Law Day 2004 at Baylor Law School.

 He practiced law in Texas and had a broad-based litigation and business practice.
 He was active in the banking and energy industries.
 He also served on the Board of Directors of East Texas Legal Services.
 He is a former County Judge and County Court at Law Judge.